 - The materials include specific learning targets for each grade level.
 For example, materials provide unit objectives for each unit and student learning objectives for each lesson.
 Every unit contains a Unit Planner that provides an overview of the concepts and the grade-level standards.
 The Unit Planner also provides the overall goal for the unit and the connections between concepts.
 Each lesson provides the overall objectives and grade-level learning outcomes for the lessons.
 Each lesson also provides "I can" statements for clarity of objectives in student-friendly language.
-For example, in Unit 1, Concept 1, Material Properties, the teacher learning objectives state, "By the end of this concept, students will access prior knowledge and previous experience to make an initial claim about the real-world phenomenon, observe materials to gather data about their properties, classify materials using their physical properties, describe and classify objects by their observable properties, identify and describe the properties of matter, identify the properties of solids and liquids, describe how materials are classified based on their physical properties, explain how the properties of materials are applied in a STEM career, and demonstrate understanding of how to classify materials based on properties." - The materials define the boundaries of the main concepts that students must master for the grade level or course.
+For example, in Unit 1, Concept 1, Material Properties, the teacher learning objectives state, "By the end of this concept, students will access prior knowledge and previous experience to make an initial claim about the real-world phenomenon, observe materials to gather data about their properties, classify materials using their physical properties, describe and classify objects by their observable properties, identify and describe the properties of matter, identify the properties, explain how the properties of materials are classified based on their physical properties, explain how to classify materials based on properties." - The materials define the boundaries of the main concepts that students must master for the grade level or course.
 For example, in Unit 2, Concept 2, Lesson 3, Changing Land, the materials explain that "For this concept, students are only responsible for knowing that wind and water can change Earth's surface both slowly and quickly."
 Since the video in the lesson mentions weathering, erosion, and deposition, the materials prompt the teacher to explain that these are different ways that wind and water change the surface of the Earth.
 The notes state, "Review the video with students, and focus on helping them recognize the different ways wind and water contribute to Earth's changing surface."